-Games provide convenient ways to have fun, either alone or as part of a group.
+Games provide convenient ways to have fun, alone or in a group.
 They eradicate boredom, relieve stress, and make parties and other social engagements easier, more enjoyable, and less intimidating.
 They also help exercise our brains.
-For some people, playing certain types of games might be beneficial for things like mood, memory, concentration, reasoning, and imagination.
+For some people, playing certain games might benefit things like mood, memory, concentration, reasoning, and imagination.
 Games might be especially helpful for your brain if they require you to learn something new.

-Plus, countless games can be modified for seniors or elderly people who have physical or cognitive limitations.
-For example, it's easy to find or create games that have large type, which is good for older people who have vision problems.
+Plus, countless games can be modified for seniors or elderly people with physical or cognitive limitations.
+For example, it's easy to find or create games with large type, which is good for older people with vision problems.
 And if time or attention spans are a concern, many games can be played and completed in less than 30 minutes.

 The variety of senior-friendly games that are now available is astonishing.
-So to help you narrow down the possibilities, we've provided some of the best examples within seven main categories:
+To help you narrow down the possibilities, we've provided some of the best examples within seven main categories:

 Puzzle, Tile, and Board Games

 Tabletop games are fantastic for social gatherings.
-That's why a lot of seniors turn to this form of entertainment, especially when they want to encourage friends or family members to visit.
-Plus, at least one scientific study suggests that playing board games might help slow cognitive decline or reduce depression in elderly people.1 And since board games are generally played sitting down, they are good for seniors who have limited mobility.
+That's why many seniors turn to this form of entertainment, especially when they want to encourage friends or family members to visit.
+Plus, a study in BMJ Open suggests that playing board games might help slow cognitive decline or reduce depression in elderly people.
+And since board games are generally played sitting down, they are good for seniors with limited mobility.

 The best board games for seniors are fun, absorbing, and challenging (without being too complicated).
 They are also great for multi-generational play.
 Here are some popular examples:

-3. Ticket to Ride—Claim as many North American railway routes as you can by collecting illustrated train cards and reaching more cities than your opponents within a short amount of time.
+3. Ticket to Ride: Claim as many North American railway routes as possible by collecting illustrated train cards and reaching more cities than your opponents within a short time.

-4. Rummikub—Be the first one to play all of your numbered tiles by placing them in consecutive sequences or groups of the same numbers or colors.
+4. Rummikub: Be the first to play all your numbered tiles by placing them in consecutive sequences or groups of the same numbers or colors.

 5. Sorry!
-Sliders—Slide your pawns into home or take out the pawns of your opponents in this twist on the classic Sorry! game that ditches the cards in favor of a mini-shuffleboard type of experience.
+Sliders: Slide your pawns into home or take out your opponents' pawns in this twist on the classic Sorry! game that ditches the cards in favor of a mini-shuffleboard type of experience.

-7. Ubongo—Race against other players as you try to solve puzzles of interlocking geometric shapes in order to grow your treasure of gems.
+6. Ubongo: Race against other players as you try to solve puzzles of interlocking geometric shapes to grow your treasure of gems.

-9. Bugs in the Kitchen—Set the path and lure the little scuttling bug into your trap before anyone else.
+8. Bugs in the Kitchen: Set the path and lure the little scuttling bug into your trap before anyone else.

-14. Backgammon—Beat your opponent by getting lucky, planning your moves, and being the first one to get each of your 15 checkers off the board.
+10. Backgammon: Beat your opponent by getting lucky, planning your moves, and being the first to get each of your 15 checkers off the board.

-Did you know that 26 percent of all video game players (aka "gamers") are over the age of 50?2 It's true.
-In fact, 38 percent of all 50-plus adults play video games.
-And 43 percent of gamers over the age of 60 play video games every day.3 So there's clearly a lot to love about this type of entertainment, regardless of your age.
+According to a 2019 article from Entertainment Software Association, 25 percent of men and 22 percent of women between the ages of 55 and 64 have been video game players (aka "gamers") for more than 25 years.
+AARP states that 45 percent of all 50-plus adults play video games.
+And almost half of those gamers play video games every day.
+So there seems to be a lot to love about this type of entertainment, regardless of your age.